Special Services

 How to Begin

-As a reminder, the first step should always be to speak with your classroom teacher about any concerns you have.
-A good second step is to speak with Principal Shannon Glander, who can begin the Intervention and Referral Process and can work with the teacher to set up proper interventions and modifications for the classroom.
+As a reminder, the first step should always be to 1) speak with your classroom teacher about any concerns you have.
+A good second step is to speak with 2) Principal Shannon Glander, who can begin the Intervention and Referral Process and can work with the teacher to set up proper interventions and modifications for the classroom.
 After a period of time, if these interventions are not working, then it will be determined if the child needs to proceed into a 504 plan.

-Another option is for the child to move into the child study team testing process to determine if the child qualifies for an IEP.
+Another option is for the child to move into the Child Study Team testing process to determine if the child qualifies for an IEP.
 For a comprehensive step-by-step guide of how to navigate the special services process, please refer to the Special Services Resource Packet.
 This packet also includes district contacts, the differences between an IEP and a 504, frequently asked questions and other support resources.

 Parents’ legal rights can be found in a document called PRISE (Parental Rights in Special Services).
 You can find this document on the New Jersey Special Services page in English here, and in other languages here.